mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 So immediately there is Kuei Shan sitting there.
 And Te Shan said “Teacher!”
 But when Te Shan said “Teacher!”, already Kuei Shan knew his mind, because Kuei Shan could read Te Shan’s mind through the word “Teacher.”
 A very holy air there.
 But Kuei Shan didn’t say anything, because it is completely beyond discussion: no matter how long you discuss about that, you cannot correct it, or you cannot accept it, or you cannot handle it.
 So immediately, he tried to take the whisk.

 *The whisk* means daily routine, human daily life.
 Without daily living, you cannot exist.
 Even [enlightenment](glossary#enlightenment): how can you attain enlightenment?
 Without your body and mind, can you attain enlightenment?
 No way, you cannot.
-So I tell you very often, enlightenment is just like scenery you can see on the way during travel.
+I tell you very often, enlightenment is just like scenery you can see on the way during travel.
 It’s not something *extra*, something unusual, which makes you exciting.
 It is a pretty usual case: when you take a trip, very naturally you can attain enlightenment, you can see the scenery.
 That’s why Kuei Shan knows pretty well that for Te Shan enlightenment is something special.
 He really hangs on to enlightenment, et cetera; it makes his attitude a very holy air.
 Kuei Shan knows that pretty well, that’s why he immediately picked up his whisk.
 Picking up a whisk is already an answer to Te Shan.

 Te Shan was also not a stupid monk, because he had practiced for many, many years, studying the Zen sutras, et cetera, so he was also very sharp.
 So immediately he shouted, he screamed, because [he thought], “What do you mean, *whisk*?
 What do you mean, *daily living*?
 You should keep your mouth shut!
 Enlightenment is completely beyond daily living or not daily living.”
 It’s sort of a “shut up!”
 So he shouted.